I've decided to open source our in-house texture atlas creation tool,

 Loads textures nearly 5 times faster than loading from PNG

 Streamlines the art pipeline.
-Creates multiple atlases with multiple formats, all with one click.
+Can creates multiple atlases with multiple formats, all with one click.

 Java source code provided, so you can modify the tool for your own needs.